 Types of GST in India- CGST, SGST, IGST and UTGST Explained

 The GST (Goods and Services Tax) regime was introduced on July 1, 2017.
 It is one of the most significant and revolutionary indirect tax reforms in India post-independence.
 GST subsumed a number of indirect taxes levied by the Central and State Governments.
-Taxes such as Central Excise duty, Service Tax, VAT, Purchase Tax, Central Sales Tax, Entry Tax, Local Body Taxes, Luxury Tax, etc.are now non-existent.
+Taxes such as Central Excise duty, Service Tax, VAT, Purchase Tax, Central Sales Tax, Entry Tax, Local Body Taxes, Luxury Tax, were all subsumed under the GST regime.

 Previously, a number of indirect taxes were prevalent in India and separate compliances under each of these laws were required to be made.
 Introduction of GST as one nation one tax has eased out the complete process.
 It has substantially saved time and effort involved in procedural aspects and resultantly has reduced the complexities involved.